maurorosalesjr/PeerEval/notes.md

   -More question 1 notes to come later

+11:02- realized that i the input is a string and i need to create a way to split the input string at the space and push that into an input array

+12:02 lunch

 ### Question 2 - Array Deduping
   -removes duplicates in an array
   -first solution should not use filter(), second solution use filter()